 It seems very common for writers to let children hurt adults, especially if it's Played for Laughs and the perpetrators get away with it.
 On the other hand, any adult who hurts children tends to be seen as evil if said act is done, and tends to suffer Laser-Guided Karma.

 Related to Children Are Innocent and Kids Are Cruel.
+For a similar application of the logic behind this double standard when both the abuser and victim(s) are minors, see School Bullying Is Harmless.
 See Would Hurt a Child for when adults DO retaliate, and Hide Your Children, where children are noticeably absent in video games on similar ethical grounds.
+Can overlap with Annoying Younger Sibling if the child and adult in question are siblings.
 Compare Kid Hero.

 - Hori from Horimiya is repeatedly shown to be abusive towards her father and has been so ever since she was a child, and unlike with when she hits her boyfriend (where she's always shown to feel guilty about it afterwards and would prefer if the situation was reversed), it's played exclusively for laughs.